Are you OK with cookies?

 For the Commission to be able to refer a case back to the appeal court, we will almost always need to identify some new evidence or other new issue that might give reasons for a fresh appeal.

-We must be able to show the appeal court some new information, that was used at the time of the conviction, or first appeal, and that might have changed the outcome of the case if the jury had known about it.
+We must be able to show the appeal court some new information, that was not used at the time of the conviction, or first appeal, and that might have changed the outcome of the case if the jury had known about it.
 It will not be any use simply to apply to the CCRC saying that the jury got it wrong when they chose to believe the prosecution case instead of the defence unless there is convincing new information to support that idea.

 For us to be able to refer a case for appeal, we must think the new information is convincing enough that it raises a real possibility that the appeal court will overturn the conviction.
 If we refer a sentence for appeal, we must be convinced there is a real possibility that the court will reduce the sentence.